bytescout/pdf-co-api-samples/PDF Splitting API/JavaScript/Split PDF From URL (Node.js) - Async API/README.md

-## How to split PDF from URL (node for PDF splitting API in JavaScript with PDF.co Web API

-### Step By Step Tutorial: how to split PDF from URL (node for PDF splitting API in JavaScript

-The documentation is designed to help you to implement the features on your side.
-PDF splitting API in JavaScript can be implemented with PDF.co Web API.
-PDF.co Web API is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
+## How to split PDF from URL (node for PDF splitting API in JavaScript using PDF.co Web API What is PDF.co Web API?
+It is the Rest API that provides set of data extraction functions, tools for documents manipulation, splitting and merging of pdf files.
 Includes built-in OCR, images recognition, can generate and read barcodes from images, scans and pdf.

-This rich sample source code in JavaScript for PDF.co Web API includes the number of functions and options you should do calling the API to implement PDF splitting API.
-This JavaScript sample code should be copied and pasted into your project.
-After doing this just compile your project and click Run.
-Use of PDF.co Web API in JavaScript is also explained in the documentation included along with the product.

-Trial version of ByteScout is available for free download from our website.
-This and other source code samples for JavaScript and other programming languages are available.

 ## REQUEST FREE TECH SUPPORT